websightdesigns/grunt-prettysass/README.md

 Forked from https://github.com/brandonminch/grunt-prettysass

-The repository by user `brandonminch` hasn't been updated since 2013, so we've updated the plugin to allow the removal of blank lines, and fixed some minor bugs.
+We've updated the plugin to allow the removal of blank lines, and fixed some minor bugs.

 ## Getting Started
 This plugin requires Grunt `~0.4.0`